 I want a dependable energy source for my home.

 Dependability depends upon consistency.
 Solar energy is considered renewable, as it can be used to produce electricity for as long as the sun burns.
+If you are planning to utilize this form of energy, you might want to visit The Solutions Project homepage for more info.
 Although the sun does not strike the earth at night, it can be used over and over during the day.
 Solar battery chargers can provide 24-hour, uninterrupted energy via storage batteries that save several days or weeks of solar power when the sun is not shining directly.
 Residential solar energy frees a household from storm blackouts and other inconveniences of traditional power sources.

 Fossil fuel power is reliable, but costly per month.
 The development of alternative energy was largely squeezed out by the boom in fossil fuel sources, so solar energy power was essentially a dream for many years.
 Thirty years ago, during the 1973-74 oil embargo, solar energy made a leap, and practical solar cells were born.
 People began realizing that fossil fuel dependency comes with a price: sustainability and the cost of access.
 Certain parts of the world were being left behind, due to cost factors and impracticality of the grid system needed to access the first world's advantages.
 Solar power gives the average Westerner and undeveloped countries another choice for energy and its conveniences.

 I wish to live off the grid, in a remote area.

 The beauty of solar energy is that a home needn't be connected to a traditional grid of power.
 Solar panels come in a variety of sizes to fit into almost any space imaginable.
 In fact, the country of India, with its remote rural landscape, is becoming a world producer of PV modules.
 They plan to light up 100,000 remote villages and install solar telephones in 500,000 villages.
 Mexico is close, with plans to electrify 60,000 towns via the sun.